-T-distributed Stochastic Neighbor Embedding is a two-stage non-linear manifold learning algorithm based on batch Gradient Descent that seeks to maintain the distances between samples in low dimensional space.
-During the first stage (early exaggeration) the distances are exaggerated to encourage more pronounced clusters.
-Since the t-SNE cost function (KL Divergence) has a rough gradient, additional momentum is employed to help escape bad local minima.
+T-distributed Stochastic Neighbor Embedding is a two-stage non-linear manifold learning algorithm based on Batch Gradient Descent that seeks to maintain the distances between samples in low-dimensional space.
+During the first stage (early stage) the distances are exaggerated to encourage more pronounced clusters.
+Since the t-SNE cost function (KL Divergence) has a rough gradient, momentum is employed to help escape bad local minima.

 Note: T-SNE is implemented using the exact method which scales quadratically in the number of samples.
 Therefore, it is recommended to subsample datasets larger than a few thousand samples.

 Data Type Compatibility: Continuous

 |1||dimensions||2||int||The number of dimensions of the target embedding.|

 |2||rate||100.0||float||The learning rate that controls the global step size.|

 |3||perplexity||30||int||The number of effective nearest neighbors to refer to when computing the variance of the distribution over that sample.|

 |4||exaggeration||12.0||float||The factor to exaggerate the distances between samples during the early stage of embedding.|

 |5||epochs||1000||int||The maximum number of times to iterate over the embedding.|

 |6||min gradient||1e-7||float||The minimum norm of the gradient necessary to continue embedding.|